hashicorp/terraform-provider-google/docs/r/container_cluster.html.markdown

 * `logging_service` - (Optional) The logging service that the cluster should write logs to.
 Available options include `logging.googleapis.com` and `none`.
 Defaults to `logging.googleapis.com`

+* `min_master_version` - (Optional) The minimum version of the master.
+GKE will auto-update the master to new versions, so this does not guarantee the current master version--use the read-only `master_version` field to obtain that.
+    If unset, the cluster's version will be set by GKE to the version of the most recent official release (which is not necessarily the latest version).

 * `monitoring_service` - (Optional) The monitoring service that the cluster should write metrics to.
 Available options include